david-cortes/isotree/README.md

 | h2o          | 0.80         | 0.80            |

 *(Disclaimer: these are rather small datasets and thus these AUC estimates have high variance)*

+# Non-random splits

+While the original idea behind isolation forests consisted in deciding splits uniformly at random, it's possible to get better performance at detecting outliers in some datasets (particularly those with multimodal distributions) by determining splits according to an information gain criterion instead.
+The idea is described in ["Revisiting randomized choices in isolation forests"](https://arxiv.org/abs/2110.13402) along with some comparisons of different split guiding criteria.

 # Distance / similarity calculations